Faceithard is supported by readers. When you buy with our links, we may earn a commission. Learn more

 These filters can be rinsed with tap water to wash off embedded dirt and grime, but you can’t expect them to trap most allergens.

-Cleaning the filters often damages the structure of the fibers, so the more you wash it, the least effective it will be.
+Cleaning the filters often damages the structure of the fibers, so the more you wash it, the less effective it will be.

 Because there is no standard for washable filters, no true HEPA filter is washable.
 You can clean them if you really want, but keep in mind that you won’t get the same performance.

-How often do I have to replace your vacuum’s HEPA filter?
+How often do I have to replace the vacuum’s HEPA filter?

 Whilst HEPA filters are more expensive than other filter options, the good news is that you don’t have to replace them too often.